ubco-W2022T2-data301/project-group-group15/project_vision.md

 # Project Vision

+Our vision is to provide an algorithmic solution to the problem of maximizing client returns by optimizing risk and return in the case of optimal asset allocation and portfolio construction.
+We believe that each client has unique investing goals and capabilities, which is why the output of our analysis will be tailored to each client.

+---

 Add a vision for what you want your project to look like in the end here...
 Feel free to remove the everything in this section (remember to leave the "Contracted Grade" section at the end.

 You are welcome to update the vision as your project evolves and changes.